megansam5/f1-website/README.md

-# React + Vite
+# React F1 Website

-This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.
+This folder contains the code to run the [f1 website](www.gettingintof1.com).